cisco-pxgrid/cloud-sdk-go/README.md

 - Create an instance of an application
 - Link application with a Cisco DNA - Cloud tenant
 - Receive pxGrid topic messages from Cisco ISE devices
-- Invoke REST APIs on Cisco ISE devices
+- Invoke HTTP APIs on Cisco ISE devices
     + pxGrid APIs
     + ERS APIs
     + OpenAPI APIs